gotafricainspired/gotafricainspired.github.io/_src/_posts/2014-04-12-mama-africa-bracket-ft-flavour-clip.md

 tags: [Music, AfroPop, Bracket, Flavour]
 countries: [Nigeria,]
 video_id: paDINb3Rksw
-video_teasing: Bracket does it again with <em>Mama Africa</em>, a song for parties, celebrating happiness, and a well-done video.
+video_teasing: "A new hit by Bracket, <em>Mama Africa</em>, a song for parties and celebrating happiness.
+Enjoy the awesome video!"
 contributor: kamon
 ---